antonfisher/antonfisher.github.io/_posts/2017-01-16-23-00-00-run-jenkins-in-docker-container-with-persistent-configuration.md

 ## Prepare Jenkins Agent Dockerfile

-In my case it is plain agent which is based on _Ubuntu 16.04_, just do some image cleanup:
+In my case it is plain agent that is based on _Ubuntu 16.04_, just do some image cleanup:

 ```dockerfile
 FROM ubuntu:16.04